PatrickTrentin88/wcet_omt/README.md

     HAL-00998138 https://hal.archives-ouvertes.fr/hal-00998138

 We expand over [HAL-14] in the following way:
-- new and improved build-chain
+- new and improved build-chain and framework
 - new and improved benchmarking functionality with support for z3 and OptiMathSAT
 - minor fixes and general update to original `smtopt` source code for compatibility with newer z3's API
 - updated smt2 formula encoding to use Optimization Modulo Theory language extensions